 Homeowners usually try to find a repair service that they can trust to do the job right.
 If they know what a good repair looks like, it may help them to avoid problems.
 A good repair will allow all of the sewage to flow out of the home freely and there will be no odors.

 If the street had to be dug up, it will need a patch when the job is done and poor workmanship is the number one cause of pot holes and sinking asphalt in our city streets.
 A bad street excavation is one that does not use new back fill materials and or is improperly compacted.
 The results of poor work quality might not become visible for years before it appears.
 Be sure plumbing workers bring in new backfill material.

 A good repair will use materials that are as strong or stronger than the original street.
 The repair should include quality testing and assurance the compaction was done in compliance with your city’s guidelines and specifications.
 This includes ensuring the digging area is properly secured.

 Sinkholes are created when the ground around the sewer line is washed away or is otherwise removed.
 When sewage is coming out of a broken sewer line, it can cause a gap in the ground to form, and that will eventually cause the top soil to sink into the hole.
 The way to prevent this from happening is by making repairs as quickly as possible and by making sure that any dirt that has been removed from around the sewer line is properly disposed of and backfilled with new material.

-While it is important to be able to tell when the sewage line is repaired correctly, a good repair should always be a good experience.
-This means a sewer repair should also be an honest one: no hidden fees, a guarantee of service, and a pleasant and timely repair.
+While it is important to determine if your sewage line has been repaired correctly, working with your plumber should always be a good experience.
+This means a sewer repair should also be honest and transparent: no hidden fees, guarantee of service, and a pleasant and timely repair.